aravindvishnustalin/Healthcare-analytics/README.md

    This gives slope and intercept of the fit line.
 The expected ideal life expectancy from US can be calculated from this.
 The actual life expectancy for US can be obtained from the table.
 Both are compared.
 Same procedure is repeated for all outcomes.

-   The expected Life expectancy of females at birth in the US is approximately 88.57 The actual life expectancy of females at birth in US from the data, averaged over years,  is 80.91 The United States has approximately 9.46% lower life expectancy than expected based on its GDP
+   The expected Life expectancy of females at birth in the US is approximately 88.57.
+   The actual life expectancy of females at birth in US from the data, averaged over years,  is 80.91.
+   The United States has approximately 9.46% lower life expectancy than expected based on its GDP.

    **Health Care Effectiveness Score Analysis:**